My 5 Favorite Essential Cake Tools For Cake Decorating and Baking

 how to make fondant pearls

-I use a silicone pearl mold all the time and wouldn’t want to go without it.
+I use a silicone pearl mold (affiliate link) all the time and wouldn’t want to go without it.
 It makes sizing fondant pearls super-easy.

 Even though I re-roll them and don’t use them straight out of the mold, it cuts down on my pearl-making time.